notour/AirWarlock/README.md

 # AirWarlock
-A wow classic addon to help warlock to sync action in a raid
+A wow classic addon to help warlock to synchronize theire action in a raid/group

 Commands :